TimonVS/mdn-language-redirector/README.md

 <div align="center">
   <img src="./extension/assets/icon256.png" width="128" height="128" />
-  <h1>MDN Lanuage Redirector</h1>
+  <h1>MDN Language Redirector</h1>
   <p>
     <strong>Browse MDN in your preferred language.</strong>
   </p>
 </div>

-Ever had to switch the language on MDN because it wasn't in your preferred language?
-I had to do this all the time because Google would direct me to the Dutch version of MDN.
-With the MDN Language Redirector extension for Chrome you will always browse MDN in your preferred language.
+MDN Language Redirector is a browser extension that ensures that you're always browsing MDN in your preferred language.
+No more having to switch to another language manually, this extension handles it automatically.

 ## Install